biggyspender/ts-functional-pipe/README.md

-# Type-safe, functional-style pipe functions for typescript
+# Type-safe function composition for Typescript

+## A micro-library for functional composition

-In the absence of |> (the pipe operator) it's useful to have a type-safe pipe function that can compose an a large (up to 32) number of unary functions.
+In the absence of `|>` (the pipe operator) it's useful to have a type-safe pipe function that can compose an a large (up to 64) number of unary functions.
 This minimal library contains a few different helper functions for this purpose.

 [![npm version](http://img.shields.io/npm/v/ts-functional-pipe.svg?style=flat)](https://npmjs.org/package/ts-functional-pipe "View this project on npm")
 [![Build Status](https://travis-ci.org/biggyspender/ts-functional-pipe.svg?branch=master)](https://travis-ci.org/biggyspender/ts-functional-pipe)

+> NOTE
+> ---
+>
+> Versions <=2.x erroneously used the term `compose` for left-to-right function composition. v3 is a major overhaul of this library and contains several breaking changes, both in the code, and in the meaning of `compose`.
+>
+> These are version >=3 documents.
+Please find v2.x documentation [here](https://github.com/biggyspender/ts-functional-pipe/tree/v2.1.1)

+## Requirements

+This library makes use of [leading/middle rest elements](https://devblogs.microsoft.com/typescript/announcing-typescript-4-2/#non-trailing-rests), introduced in **Typescript version 4.2**

 ## Usage